novelcore/EU_ORBIS/README.md

   - *Meaning:* Indicates that a specific entity has associated Wikidata data.
   - *Properties:* None specified for this relationship.

 An extra step, **Semantic Enrichment** of KG was also implemented.
 Specifically, an **Entity Linking System** was used, which links entity mentions in nodes of KG to their corresponding entities in Wikidata.
+For this feature the [ReFinED](https://github.com/amazon-science/ReFinED) library was used.
 The process is illustrated in the diagram below:

 <img src="images/KG_Entity_Linking.png" alt="KG Diagram" width="600">

 ## Contact
+- George Domalis (domalis@novelcore.eu)
+- Dimitris Charalambakis (dcharalampakis@novelcore.eu)
-Ioannis Eftsathiou (efstathiou@novelcore.eu)
+- Ioannis Eftsathiou (efstathiou@novelcore.eu)
+- Alexandra Apostolopoulou (apostolopoulou@novelcore.eu)